-TABLE OF FLEMENTS
+TABLE OF ELEMENTS

 CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION VEGETATION To maintain and enhance the landscaped setting of dwellings.
 Ensure front gardens incorporate soft landscaping that complements the streetscape.
 Ensure the retention of large trees.
 Removal of large trees.
-Front gardens dominated by hard surfaces Loss of front gardens.
+Front gardens dominated by hard surfaces.
+Loss of front gardens.
 Encourage landscaped gardens SITING To maintain and enhance the existing streetscape rhythm and sense of spaciousness.
 To maintain the existing spacious backyard character and enhance the area's leafy feel.
 Ensure buildings are setback no less than the average distance of the front setback of the adjoining properties on either side or 9m, whichever is less.
-Ensure buildings are setback from at least one side boundary in accordance with the prevailing streetscape spacing.
+Ensure buildings are setback from both side boundaries in accordance with the prevailing streetscape spacing.
 Ensure buildings are sufficiently setback from rear boundaries to maintain the open, backyard character of the immediate area where this exists.
-Provide a secluded private open space area with a minimum dimension of four metres to enable the planting and retention of large trees.
-Give preference to units set one behind the other as opposed to side by side town houses.
+Provide a secluded private open space with a minimum dimension of 4m to enable the planting and retention of large trees.
 Ensure new development on a corner site is adequately set back to provide a transition between the adjoining buildings.
+Give preference to units set one behind the other as opposed to side by side townhouses.
 Dwellings set too far forward.
-Boundary to boundary development.
-Dwellings built to or close to their rear boundary with other residential properties.
-Side setbacks Siting on corner sites Front setbacks X Siting of units
+Boundary to boundary development Dwellings built to or close to their rear boundary with other residential properties.
+Side setbacks Front setbacks Siting on corner sites X Siting of units